Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Algorithms used

 \subsection{A posteriori verification of minimum: Riccati equation}

-To verify if the Riccati equation \eqref{Riccati} has a bounded solution over $[0,1]$, we propose the following algorithm.
-Since the linear system is Hamiltonian, we adopt a symplectic integrator, and since the blocks of the matrix $M$ are available at the grid points found while solving the BVP, we adopt a scheme that only requires this information.
+To verify that there are no conjugate points in $(0,1]$, we propose the following simple algorithm.
+Since the blocks of the matrix $M$ are available at the grid points found while solving the BVP, we adopt a scheme that only requires this information.
 Below, we refer to $\hat \x(t_k)$ as the computed trajectory at the gridpoints.